NA-MIC/ProjectWeek/PW27_2018_Boston/HangoutsNotes.md

 These are notes from PW#27 Preparation Hangouts held weekly on Tuesdays at 10am Boston time between Nov 7th and December 19th.

+# Hangout #7: Dec 19

+* Reviewed creation of a new project entry on this repository
+* Added people to the discussion forum for the team
+* There will be a last video conference on January 2, 2018 for any last minute questions/comments

 # Hangout #6: Dec 12

 * Discussion about Nicole's project - harmous interface to research software, FDA clearance discussion at PW